 His recent exposé of IBM laying off older workers and replacing some with younger, less experienced, lower paid ones — Cutting ‘Old Heads’ at IBM — is a masterful example.

 ‘Old is Bad, Young Is Good’

 “What’s driving [the corporate trend to get rid of older workers] are very powerful notions that old is bad, young is good and there’s no such thing as wisdom,” Gosselin told me.
-He comes to that conclusion based on his last year’s reporting on older workers and, as someone in his early 70s, on his personal experience.
+He comes to that conclusion based on his last year’s reporting on older workers and, as someone in his late 60s, on his personal experience.